"

 On the flip side, those using PFL believe the emphasis is always on their disability, and they are more than that.
 These individuals do not identify as disabled.
 They are people first.
 Certain communities, such as the Down Syndrome community, prefer people first language.
 Many people working in fields that heavily interact with disabled people, such as social work or physical therapy, have been taught to use person first language, and many parents of disabled children use it, as well.
 Some insist on using PFL, even to the point of ignoring the wishes of disabled individuals.
 You should never force language choices on anyone.
 It is up to each individual to determine how they wish to identify, and that should be respected.”

-Communication barriers contribute to disparities in both experiences and outcomes for those with a disability.
-Fostering a therapeutic relationship, gathering information, and negotiating a patient centered plan can all be more difficult when your patient has a significant speech, language or hearing impairment.
-The goals of the interview do not change, but you may need to communicate differently in order to accomplish them.
+Communication barriers strongly contribute to disparities in experiences and outcomes for people with disabilities.
+Gathering information, sharing information and co-creating a treatment plan can all be more difficult with a speech, language, cognitive or hearing impairment.
+Although your goals for the patient encounter should not change, you may need to communicate differently in order to achieved them.

-Communication is considered disordered when it deviates from typical and causes unwanted attention to itself, interferes with communication, or causes distress in the speaker.
-In contrast, communication differences are situations where people speak a different language or dialect, or speak with an accent or cultural difference – the chapters on cross-cultural communication and working with interpreters are good references for these.
+Communication is considered disordered when it differs from typical and interferes with communication, causes distress in the speaker, or draws unwanted attention to itself.
+In contrast, communication differences are situations where people speak a different language or speak with an accent or cultural difference.
+Communication disorders can be categorized into four groups: language, speech, cognitive and hearing disorders.

 Aphasia is the most common language disorder in adults, and is usually caused by a stroke or other brain injury.
-People with aphasia have difficulty encoding their thoughts into words and sentences to convey them to other people.
-They may also have difficulty decoding what they hear or read to decipher others’ messages.
+People with aphasia have difficulty encoding their thoughts into words to convey them to other people or decoding what they hear or read to decipher others’ messages.

 Aphasia can affect all aspects of language including auditory comprehension, reading comprehension, and verbal and written expression.
 Modalities may be affected to a different extent, however, and people often have relative strengths and weaknesses.
 It’s important to remember that aphasia is a disorder of language not a disorder of intellect.
 The brain damage that caused the aphasia may also cause cognitive difficulties but that is often not the case.

 Broca’s aphasia is usually caused by damage to the left frontal cortex.
 Speech is characterized by hesitation coming up with words and substituting the wrong word.
-Auditory and reading comprehension are relatively spared, and people with Broca’s aphasia are often aware of the problem because they can hear, interpret and monitor the words that they are saying.
+Auditory and reading comprehension are relatively spared, and people with Broca’s aphasia are often aware of the problem because they can hear and interpret the words that they are saying.

 Wernicke’s aphasia is typically caused by damage to the left temporal cortex, which causes greater impairment in comprehension.
 People with Wernicke’s aphasia often have fluent speech, meaning it flows effortlessly and may have relatively good grammar, but the content is often incorrect or the wrong words are used so the overall message may be lost.
 Because people with Wernicke’s aphasia have comprehension problems, they are less likely to be aware of their difficulty with communication, particularly if it’s severe.

-Speech disorders can be caused by damage to the speech structures themselves, for example the tongue or the mouth, or damage to the neural control of those structures.
+Speech disorders can be caused by damage to the speech structures such as the tongue or larynx, or damage to the neural control of those structures.
 Common speech disorders include:

 • stuttering, a fluency disorder